Rasht Gilan Province, Iran Travel Guide

 Licensed taxis plus mobile apps are generally safe.
 Confirm driver/vehicle matches app details.
 Women ideally sit in the back seat.

 Always carry small denominations of cash (Tomans) for taxis and buses.
-This makes payments easier and rapider.
+This allows for payments easier and rapider.